 Composite wood is a popular material for consumer products because of its design flexibility, structural properties, and inherent environmental benefits.
 In particular, particleboard and MDF are manufactured from recycled and recovered wood residuals and other by-products diverted from the solid waste stream, making them among the greenest building products in the world.

 For more information on board properties and the strength comparisons between Anchor™ and MDF click on the link.

 Wind Mill's melamine is a post-impregnated (top foil) melamine paper adhered under heat and pressure directly to MDF board.
 It provides an excellent alternative for vertical applications.
 In comparison to thermofused melamine, the top foil should be viewed as a lower cost, superior product with a more desirable finished appearance - that manufactures and repairs with a greater ease and does not present a dull finish or brittle chip-out problems.
-Wind Mill has 11 stock Melamine panels: white, antique white, black, gray, light gray, mahogany, birch, maple, oak, brushed aluminum, & almond, Return to top of page
+Wind Mill has 11 stock Melamine panels: white, antique white, black, gray, light gray, mahogany, birch, maple, oak, brushed aluminum, & almond.

 The aluminum inserts used in slatwall are extruded 6061 or 3003 wrought aluminum with a silver mill finish.
 The aluminum inserts more than double the strength of the panel.
 They can be painted to match any color.